 Should I charge my phone overnight?

-Most modern smartphones are clever enough to stop charging when full, so there isn’t a great risk in leaving your phone charging overnight.
-But some experts recommend you remove the phone from a case if charging for a long time, as a case could lead to over heating – which Lithium-ion batteries do not like (see below).
+Most modern smartphones are clever enough to stop charging when full, so there isn’t a great risk of leaving your phone charging overnight.
+But some experts recommend you remove the phone from a case if charging for a long time, as a case could lead to overheating – which Lithium-ion batteries do not like (see below).

 Should I use fast charging?

 Many Android phones have a feature that allows for fast charging, often referred to as Qualcomm Quick Charge or, in Samsung’s case, Adaptive Fast Charging – there are others.